Eleonwra/cost-sensitive-ml-for-loan-default-prediction/README.md

 ## Metrics
 -	**Accuracy**
 -	**Total Financial Cost**.
 This is calculated using a Hadamard product of the model's Confusion Matrix and the predefined Cost Matrix:
-  $$Total\ Cost = \sum (Confusion\ Matrix \odot Cost\ Matrix)$$

-  By multiplying these matrices element-wise, the model is billed for the specific financial impact of its errors.
-Summing these results provides the final metric used for ranking.

-  * **Total Financial Cost**: The primary metric, calculated using a Hadamard product of the model's Confusion Matrix and the predefined Cost Matrix:

-$$Total\ Cost = \sum \begin{pmatrix} TP & FP \\ FN & TN \end{pmatrix} \odot \begin{pmatrix} 0 & 1 \\ 5 & 0 \end{pmatrix}$$

-By multiplying these matrices element-wise, the model is billed for the specific financial impact of its errors.
+  $$Total\ Cost = \sum (Confusion\ Matrix \odot Cost\ Matrix)$$ \n By multiplying these matrices element-wise, the model is billed for the specific financial impact of its errors.
 Summing these results provides the final metric used for ranking.

 ## Optimization Strategies
 Three methodologies were evaluated to align model behavior with the 1:5 asymmetric cost ratio (False Positive vs. False Negative).